martinctc/blog/_knitr/A Shiny app for Hong Kong District Councillors_20200801.md

 ## ✋ Want to get involved?

 We're looking for collaborators or reviewers, so please send us an email (hkdistricts.info@gmail.com), or comment down below if you are interested!
-We would also appreciate any feedback or questions, which you could either comment below or respond to our [https://hkdistricts-info.shinyapps.io/dashboard-hkdistrictcouncillors/](in-app survey).
+We would also appreciate any feedback or questions, which you could either comment below or respond to our [in-app survey](https://hkdistricts-info.shinyapps.io/dashboard-hkdistrictcouncillors/).

 When we first started out, we were just a couple of people who wanted to learn and practise a new skill (e.g. building a Shiny app, implementing best practices), and wanted a meaningful open-source project that we could work on.
 Read more about [our Vision Statement here](https://hong-kong-districts-info.github.io/about/).